Retirement Readiness Today

 While the responsibility for retirement readiness is primarily laid at the feet of individual employees, their employers will bear some of the consequences.
 Therefore, we must recommend a more aggressive stance on the part of employers – a full-court press – to promote retirement readiness.

 So what can businesses do to improve Retirement Readiness?

 Retirement is still ultimately the responsibility of individuals, but there are a number of systematic incentives and plan structures that employers can put in place to promote retirement readiness.
 At Westminster Consulting, we’ve suggested several possibilities in our articles, blog posts, and through Confero.
 As a reminder, here are some ideas to consider.

 - Formalize and monitor your participant education policy.
-The January 2014 and September 2015 editions of Confero had several articles about improving the participant experience, particularly in regards to education.
+Both our January-2014 edition and the September-2015 edition of Confero magazine had several articles about improving the participant experience, particularly in regards to education.